 Andros is a historic island that has been inhabited continuously since ancient times.
 Past inhabitants have left indelible marks on the island, as it’s full of archeological sites and museums worth visiting.
 You can also discover the rare natural beauty of Andros by walking on its trails: unique green landscapes, rivers and small waterfalls are waiting for you.

-Some of Ferryhopper’s favorite sights in Andros are:
+Check out some more of Ferryhopper’s favorite sights in Andros:

 - Archaeological Museum of Andros